 This vegetable contains the phytosterol beta-sitosterol, which helps to block the body’s androgen receptors from absorbing excess testosterone found in meat, dairy products, and eggs.
 This plant sterol is a natural anti-androgen (5).

-This leafy green is high in phytoestrogens as well as lignans, making it a great way to balance hormone levels while reducing excess inflammation and protecting against any harmful free radicals (13).
+This leafy green is high in phytoestrogens like lignans, making it a great way to balance hormone levels while reducing excess inflammation and protecting against any harmful free radicals (13).

 Vitamin B6, vitamin B5, vitamin E, and selenium are all found in garlic.
-This powerful anti-inflammatory herb is high in phytoestrogens as well as lignans that work with the body’s natural enzymes to facilitate female hormone production without triggering any unwanted side effects (1).
+This powerful anti-inflammatory herb is high in phytoestrogens like lignans that work with the body’s natural enzymes to facilitate female hormone production without triggering any unwanted side effects (1).

 This root vegetable helps balance hormones by blocking the production of excess estrogen in women.
 This powerful antioxidant compound is also high in phytoestrogens that improve female hormone production and protect against any inflammation associated with menstruation (10).